nickm197/Longtexts/README.md

 Send the request to nickm@ntrlab.com

-Take down: I will comply to legitimate requests by removing the affected sources from the corpus.
+Take down: I will comply with legitimate requests by removing the affected sources from the corpus.